-Applications for Internship are screened by a review team.
-Applicants are invited for a 1 hour structured interview with the Committee, consisting of the Director of the Center, the Chief Psychologist, and other faculty members or licensed supervisors.
+Applications for Internship are screened by the Internship Training Team.
+Applicants are invited for a 1 hour structured interview with the Committee, consisting of the Director of the Internship, Director of the Clinic, and the Chief Psychologist, who are all licensed psychologists.
 Ample time is scheduled for the applicant to ask questions of the Committee.

 The GPSC participates in the national match, and uses the Association of Psychology Postdoctoral and Internship Centers (APPIC) standard application form.
 We strongly support the goals of APPIC and endorse their guidelines.
 GPSC adheres to APPIC Match policies and participates in the APPIC Match.
 All applicants use the Online AAPI to apply to the internship program.
 The GPSC agrees to abide by the APPIC policy that no person at the GPSC will solicit, accept, or use any ranking-related information from any Intern applicant before the day of uniform notification.